 The pods comes with five interior fitting options depending on the function of the pod: Freestyle, Office, Classic, Entertainment, Hobby, Extra Bedroom and Treatment.
 The decor is by Bayswater Interiors and features tongue-and-groove panelling, hardwearing flooring, upholstered banquette seating that converts to a double bed, plus optional extras including solar panels and outdoor decking.
 Prices start from £14,950.

 7. Add character with an arched Armadilla garden pod

 Edinburgh-based Armadilla built its first pod prototype in 2009.
 The company is run by Managing Director Archie Hunter and his designer son Ross and they have made over 500 Armadillas to date.
 They employ a range of expert craftsmen, including welders and steel fabricators, electricians, plumbers and kitchen assemblers.

 Armadilla pods, it goes without saying, are beautiful.
 Prices range from £13,150 for the Armadilla Garden Room pod to £32,900 for the all-singing all-dancing residential Xtraroom Deluxe pod.
 All are moveable, transportable and built for year-round use.

 They feature low-maintenance Siberian larch cladding on a rigid box-section steel chassis.
-As the pods are regarded as caravans under planning law they are treated as temporary structures that require no planning permission.
+The pods are regarded as caravans under planning law meaning they are treated as temporary structures – requiring no planning permission.
 The pods are delivered fully constructed and, as they need no foundations (they are mounted on four concrete blocks), take only around one hour to install.

 Designed and built in the company’s Edinburgh factory, they include electrics, underfloor heating, controllable ventilation, double glazing and insulation for all-year use in any climate.
 Choose from a catalogue of readymade internal layouts that can be interchanged or slotted into the core product range.